Kaneknah/ch11_baxley_note_taker/README.md

 ## Description

-This project was the creation of a note taker app that specifically utilized Express.js on the back end to save and retrieve data from JSON files (Link to live website).
+This project was the creation of a note taker app that specifically utilized Express.js on the back end to save and retrieve data from JSON files https://notetakerapp123.herokuapp.com/notes.
 The application utilized router.get, router.put, and router.delete to retrieve and render added notes on the front end.
 The application utilizes starter code as the front end.

 ## Acceptance Criteria